Subset-Constrained Inverse Matroid Optimization: Inverse Matroid Not Exists

+A weight function is \emph{feasible} if condition~\ref{it:feas_cond_not-IM-Exists} holds.
+Note that \textsc{IM-Not-Exists} is always feasible: set $w'$ such that $w'(s)=0$ for all $s \in S_0$ and $w'(s)=1$ for all $s \in S \setminus S_0$.
+Here we point out that the condition on $S_0$ allows us to avoid infeasible instances.
+In this case, we observe the following.
+We may first delete loops from $S\setminus S_0$ without changing the optimum: loops belong to no basis, so their weights do not affect the maximum-weight bases, and in an optimal solution their weights are left unchanged.
+If this leaves $S\setminus S_0=\emptyset$, then every basis is contained in $S_0$, and the instance is infeasible.

-\begin{remark} Given a weight $w'$, we can verify in polynomial time whether \textsc{IM-Not-Exists}.
-To do so, run the greedy algorithm while breaking ties in favour of elements in $S_0$.
+\begin{remark} Given a weight function $w'$, we can verify in polynomial time whether $w'$ is feasible for \textsc{IM-Not-Exists}.
+To do so, run the greedy algorithm while breaking ties in favor of elements in $S_0$.
 Then $w'$ is feasible if and only if the resulting basis is not contained in $S_0$. \end{remark}